wakatime/legacy-python-cli/README.rst

 =========

 Wakati.Me is a time tracking api for text editors.
-This is the command line event appender for the Wakati.Me api.
+This is the command line action event appender for the Wakati.Me api.
 You shouldn't need to directly use this outside of a text editor plugin.

 Installation